ctross/DieTryin/README.md

  install_github('ctross/DieTryin')
  library(DieTryin)
 ```
-DieTrin works best on Windows.
-We note that Mac users may have issues using some interactive functions.
-If this is the case, installing an older version of imager (e.g., 0.42.7) should resolve the issue.

 Next, we set a path to where we will save all of the files related to this project:
 ```{r}